-Mary Trump Wins Court Fight Over Tell-All on President
+Ungagged and Unbound, Mary Trump Wins Court Fight Over Tell-All on President

 “The unfettered right to publish is a sacred American freedom and a founding principle of our republic, and we applaud the court for affirming well-established precedents against prior restraint and pre-publication injunctions,” the publisher wrote. “‘Too Much and Never Enough’ is a work of great significance, with very real implications for our national discourse, and we look forward to bringing it to a public that is clearly eager to read it.”

+Unfettered by the now-lifted temporary restraining order, Mary Trump will be free to promote and speak to the press about her book.
+Her spokesman Chris Bastardi gave a wry preview of those looking forward to hearing the president’s niece unbound.

+“Now that the unconstitutional gag order has finally been lifted, we are sure the White House and America are looking forward to finally hearing what Mary has to say,” Bastardi said in a statement.

-Weeks ago, the publisher warned blocking the memoirs would have led to an “unprecedented” outcome.
+Weeks ago, Simon & Schuster warned blocking the memoirs would have led to an “unprecedented” outcome.

 “Mr. Trump believes that simply because he alleges that Ms. Trump violated a nondisclosure agreement, one that Simon & Schuster did not know about and was not a party to, he may force Simon & Schuster to stop the presses and throw the brakes on the delivery trucks, halting publication of the book,” the publisher’s attorney Elizabeth McNamara wrote on June 30.